kingcobra2468/cot/README.md

 # **COT**
-Commands over text(COT) is generic runtime for creating commands from user-built services.
+Commands over text(COT) is bridge for sending user-defined commands over the SMS protocol.
+This offers and alternative method for sending commands without the need to do any port forwarding.

+COT's generic architecture allows it to avoid any coupling with the would be commands as each command is executed via an external client service.
+Thus, COT only needs to know the bindings and will propagate the command request to the actual client service which will contain the appropriate logic for dealing with the request.

 ## **Terminology**
-- **Client Number=** phone number that sends the command requests.
+- **Client Number=** phone number that sends the command request.
-- **GVoice Number=** Gvoice phone number that services as receiver for commands that came from client numbers.
+- **GVoice Number=** Gvoice phone number that services as receiver for commands that come from client numbers.
 - **GVMS=** microservice for interacting with GVoice's APIs.
-- **Client Service=** user-defined service that handles the command and returns the response to COT.
+- **Client Service=** user-defined service that is implemented externally of COT and is responsible for taking in a command request, executing it, and returning the response.

 ## **Architecture**
 ![photo](images/cot.jpg)

-COT, being only a generic service, enables one to create any command they want as long as one defines it within `cot_sm.yaml`.
+COT, being generic, enables one to create any command they want as long as one defines it within `cot_sm.yaml`.
 Within the config file, one would specify:
 1. Name of the command.
-2. User service that will execute the command.
+2. Client service that will execute the command.
-3. List of client numbers authorized to run the command.
+3. List of client numbers authorized to use the command.

 ### **Flow**
 The end-to-end flow starting from the client number is as follows:
 1. Client sends command in "[cmd] [arg 1] [arg 2] ... [arg N]" format to the configured GVoice number.
 3. COT would have initialized a worker that checks the (GVoice Number, Client Number) link periodically via GVMS.
-By listening to only the subnet of defined Client Numbers, COT will by nature ignore all numbers that have not been whitelisted within `cot_sm.yaml` by any of the services.
+By listening to only the subnet of defined client numbers, COT, by nature, will ignore all numbers that have not been whitelisted by any of the services within `cot_sm.yaml`.
 4. COT parsers the command and checks if the client number is authorized to run this command.
    Non-authorized commands will be rejected.
 5. The arguments of the command will be sent as an array of args to the client service's endpoint